carlos-ortiz03/Weather_Dash/README.md

 Describe any challenges encountered while building the app.

-I encountered challenges in calling the API function, in using UseEffect and thus resulted in calling it only when it click the button.
+I had a really hard time with the charts and displaying the data.
+I was able to get the graph as you can see but the data seems to be invisble/not showing for some reason.

 ## License

-    Copyright 2023 Carlos Ortiz
+    Copyright [2023] [Carlos Ortiz]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.